 6. Phys Ed, ROTC, Career Development Center

 Now that you have selected your three courses, you can explore adding other options to your three course load.
-Even with any of the following courses, this would not create an overload.
+Adding any of the following courses would not create an overload.

 Physical Education (PE)